AElfProject/aelf-sdk.cs/README.md

 ### Test

-This module contains tests for all services provided by AelfClient.
-You can see how to properly use services provided by AelfClient here.
+This module contains tests for all services provided by AElfClient.
+You can see how to properly use services provided by AElfClient here.

 You need to firstly set necessary parameters to make sure tests can run successfully.